Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Removed recapture main targets
 - Changed: Params through SQL DB with a much better and more flexible system
 - Fixed: Don't run sandstorm script if player is unconscious
-- Fixed: Sidmission cleanup routine broken when HC was enabled.
+- Fixed: Sidemission cleanup routine broken when HC was enabled.
 Variable got not initialized on HC anymore after cleanup
 - Added: New server lobby parameter "Use only mod weapons in Virtual Arsenal:" to disable mod only weapons in VA completely
 - Fixed: Deliver sidemission vehicles can be lifted again
 - Changed: Added more sleeps to move AI script and removed reveal for each AI unit, hopefully removes lags for some people (only gets called when With AI is enabled)
 - Fixed: Do not delete the kbTell units groups in the With AI version because then many sidechat kbTell messages are gone too.
-- Added: New lobby paramter "Enemy AI vehicles can be air lifted:", default yes; if disabled no enemy AI vehicles can be airlifted
+- Added: New lobby parameter "Enemy AI vehicles can be air lifted:", default yes; if disabled no enemy AI vehicles can be airlifted
 - Added: setVariable ["d_no_lift", true, true] a vehicle to remove it from lifting.
 Even if a vehicle is initialized with setVariable ["d_liftit", true, true] it won't get lifted then
 - Fixed: In the RHS version russians do speak russian now and not farsi :)
 - Changed: Dom general settings like use params from sql database were moved to dom_params2 table (run Domination.sql file first, with Heidi for example)